The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-As discussed in the previous section, many statistical methods have to be adapted in presence of heavy tails in the data.
 Random variables exhibit heavy tails if more mass than for a Gaussian RV lies at the outer end of the density support.
-One common definition\footnote{There are various similar, but not exactly equivalent definitions of heavy-tailed RVs / distributions; for the context of this work these differences are not essential.} for a RV $Z$ to have a heavy tail with tail index $a$ is that its cdf satisfies $1 - F_Z(z) \sim L(z) z^{-a}$, where $L(z)$ is a slowly varying function at infinity, i.e.\ $\lim_{z \rightarrow \infty} \frac{L(tz)}{L(z)} = 1$ for all $t > 0$ \citep{Baek10_HeavyTail}.
-The heavy tail index $a$ is an important characteristic of $Z$; for example, only moments up to order $a$ exist.
+A RV $Z$ has a tail index $a$ if its cdf satisfies $1 - F_Z(z) \sim L(z) z^{-a}$, where $L(z)$ is a slowly varying function at infinity, i.e.\ $\lim_{z \rightarrow \infty} \frac{L(tz)}{L(z)} = 1$ for all $t > 0$ \citep{Baek10_HeavyTail}.\footnote{There are various similar definitions of heavy/fat/long tails; for this work these differences are not essential.} The heavy tail index $a$ is an important characteristic of $Z$; for example, only moments up to order $a$ exist.

-\subsection{Tukey's $h$ distribution}
+\subsection{Tukey's $h$ Distribution}